docker-for-data-science/docker-for-data-science-tutorial/README.md

 The image you download contains images as well as repositories that were cloned to `~/docker-for-data-science`.

 7. Update cloned repos by going into each folder and doing a `git pull`.
+Skip Steps 2 and 3.

 ### Step 2: Clone Git Repositories